Go EO will be at the Finance, Accounting & Bookkeeping Show on 11-12 March 2026. Visit us at stand P30.

-Selling your business to an Employee Ownership Trust (EOT) can be an excellent way to secure your legacy, reward your staff, and get a decent payout for yourself too.
-But one of the biggest concerns for many founders is cost.
+Selling your business to an Employee Ownership Trust (EOT) offers the chance to secure your legacy, reward your staff, and get a decent payout for yourself too.
+But one concern for founders is cost.
 How much will the process actually set you back?
 It’s important to understand both the obvious and hidden costs involved, so you can budget realistically and avoid nasty surprises.

 Stamp duty